 The selector has four settings: safe, single shot, 3-round burst, and fully automatic.
 Some models were made semi-auto-only for law enforcement and civilian customers.

 Three models of the FAMAE SAF submachine guns are made; the standard model with a fixed plastic butt, the standard with a side-folding tubular metal butt, and a silenced model with an integral silencer (FAMAE SAF SD) and folding butt.

 There is also the Mini SAF with a much shorter barrel, no shoulder stock, and a forward handgrip.
 It can use the standard 30-round magazine, but a special 20-round magazine gives additional compactness.
-The whole weapon is only 12 inches long and is ideal for stealth work (concealed carry) like bodyguard and covert operations.
+The weapon is only 12 inches long and ideal for stealth work (concealed carry) like bodyguards and covert operations.

-The FAMAE SAF-200 is a modernized variant, which FAMAE and the Chilean Army are testing.
+The FAMAE SAF-200 is a modernized variant that FAMAE and the Chilean Army are testing.
 It includes a new retractable and foldable stock, a new handguard, and Picatinny rails for modern optics and lateral attachments.
 The rails are optional for the other SAF variants but are standard on the SAF-200.

 Since 1999, Taurus has signed an agreement with FAMAE to produce the SAF under license in .40 S&W for Brazilian law enforcement.